Analysis of the maximal posterior partition in the Dirichlet Process Gaussian Mixture Model: Examples

 \subsection{Uniform distribution on a disc}

-\vlabel{subsec:disc} This example shows us non uniqueness of the optimal partition, since the family of optimal partitions is clearly invariant under rotation around $(0,0)$.
-Let $B_1=B(0,1)$ be a~disk in $\R^2$ of radius $1$ and $P$ be uniform distribution on $B_1$.
-It can be easily seen that $\Delta(\{B_1\})=0$.
-Let $R$ be the identity matrix.
-Then if $B_1^+$ ($B_1^-$) is a~subset of $B_1$ with non negative (negative) first coordinate then $ \Delta(\{B_r^+,B_r^-\})=2r^2/9-\ln 2. $ Therefore, for sufficiently large $r$ partitioning into halves is better than one cluster, hence the optimal convex partition $\cE$ is not a~single cluster.
-Since a single partition of $B(0,1)$ is the only convex partition that is rotationally invariant around $(0,0)$, it follows that the optimal partition is not unique.
+This gives an example of non-uniqueness of the optimal partition, since the family of optimal partitions is clearly invariant under rotation around $(0,0)$.
+Let $P$ be uniform distribution on $B(\bm{0},1)$.
+It can be easily seen that $\Delta(B(\bm{0},1))=0$.
+Let $R$ be the identity matrix and let $B_1^+$ ($B_1^-$) be a~subset of $B(\bm{0},1)$ with non-negative (negative) first coordinate.
+Then $ \Delta(\{B_r^+,B_r^-\})=2r^2/9-\ln 2. $ Therefore, for sufficiently large $r$, a partition of $B(\bm{0},1)$ into halves is better than a single cluster, hence the optimal convex partition $\cE$ is not a~single cluster.
+Since a single cluster is the only convex partition of $B(\bm{0},1)$ that is rotationally invariant about the origin, it follows that the optimal partition is not unique.

-The simulation results in this case also give a nice illustration of the convexity of the MAP partition, proved in \cref{prop:MAPconv} and show the arbitrary nature of the partitioning when $r$ is large.
+The simulation in this case also give a nice illustration of the convexity of the MAP partition, proved in \cref{prop:MAPconv} and show the arbitrary nature of the partitioning when $r$ is large.